Ministry of Space: Plot

 The narrative moves back and forth between the last days of World War II, the first few years of the British space programme, and the year 2001.
 The British had captured and relocated to England all the scientists and equipment found in Peenemünde, among them Dr. Wernher von Braun and the plans and pieces of the V-2 rocket bomb.
 American advance troops near Peenemünde are then (intentionally) obliterated by friendly fire, so that they cannot challenge the emergent British technological advantage.

-The entire scheme is masterminded by Royal Air Force officer Air Commodore Sir John Dashwood, survivor of the Battle of Britain, who manages to convince Winston Churchill to establish the Ministry of Space and fund it with a black budget.
+The entire scheme is masterminded by Royal Air Force officer Air Commodore Sir John Dashwood, a survivor of the Battle of Britain, who manages to convince Winston Churchill to establish the Ministry of Space and fund it with a black budget.
 The following years see the British: